SaswataBiswas1983/Covid---19-deaths-in-USA-analysis/README.md

 3. Changed datatypes for better understanding
 ## Repository Structure
 1. Project Management: Contains the project brief which outlines the objective and expectations of the analysis.
 2. Data: Separated into two subfolders Original Data and Prepared Data.
+(Only small files have been included based on GitHub's Limitations)
 3. Scripts: The Jupyter notebooks containing the coding for the analysis.
 4. Analysis: The Visualizations folder contains the visualizations used for developing and explaining insights.
 5. Sent to Client: Includes the Tableau Public storyboard as a PDF file.